Split-phase electric power

-A split-phase or single-phase three-wire system is a type of single-phase electric power distribution.
-It is the alternating current (AC) equivalent of the original Edison Machine Works three-wire direct-current system.
-Its primary advantage is that, for a given capacity of a distribution system, it saves conductor material over a single-ended single-phase system, while only requiring a single phase on the supply side of the distribution transformer.
+A split-phase or single-phase three-wire system is a form of single-phase electric power distribution.
+It is the alternating current (AC) equivalent of the original three-wire DC system developed by the Edison Machine Works.
+The main advantage of split-phase distribution is that, for a given power capacity, it requires less conductor material than a two-wire single-phase system.